 Note: Detox and SATOP treatment programs are excluded.
 Medications for addiction treatment include Vivitrol, acamprosate, buprenorphine, naltrexone, and Suboxone.
-Medicaid claims for direct billing from pharmacies for substance use treatment consumers are included.
+Medicaid claims for direct billing from pharmacies for substance abuse treatment consumers are included.
 CIMOR only started tracking type of medication in January 2010.

-Significance: Medication therapy in combination with psychosocial counseling to support treatment and recovery from substance use disorders is a National Quality Forum recommendation.
+Significance: Medication therapy in combination with psychosocial counseling to support treatment and recovery from substance abuse